EmpaEconversion/BattInfoConverter/README.md

 BattINFO converter is released under MIT license.

 ## Citation
 If you find BattINFO converter useful and would like to cite our work in an academic jounral.
-Please consider citing the following publication:
+Please consider citing our publication:
-[1] Plainpan Nukorn, Simon Clark, and Corsin Battaglia.
+[1] Nukorn Plainpan, Simon Clark, and Corsin Battaglia.
 "BattINFO Converter: An Automated Tool for Semantic Annotation of Battery Cell Metadata." *Batteries & Supercaps* (**2025**): 2500151. [doi.org/10.1002/batt.202500151](https://doi.org/10.1002/batt.202500151)

 ## Acknowledgement